lhy11009/aspectLib/README.md

 ## Post-process

-(todo) change usage of case.prm to output/original.prm
+Clearify the usage of prm:

+I use case.prm to create cases as well as analytical analysis, while using output/original.prm for post-process.

 ### Plot results in "statistic" file